hoverbike1/TOTK-Mods-collection/README.md

     - 720p and x6 = 8K.

 You can use them with x1 Resolution scale or lower to increase GPU performance.
-To experience the best quality, we advise you to use the double of your monitor's resolution.
+To experience the best quality, we advise you to use an internal rendering resolution of double your monitor's resolution.
 </br>

 - Resolution - 1080p OldManKain - Disable FSR-FXAA : From OldManKain based and theboy181.
-  - Break AO over 1x scale on Yuzu.
+  - Breaks AO over 1x scale on Yuzu.
-  - As written in the name, this mod disable FSR and FXAA too.
+  - As written in the name, this mod disables FSR and FXAA too.
+  - Uses code editing instead of game file editing.
 </br>

 - **Ratio** : Experimental - change the aspect ratio from 16:9.
-  - You have to change "Aspect Ratio" in Graphics Yuzu settings to 21:9, 16:10 or "Stretch to Window" if the desired ratio doesn't exist.
+  - You should change "Aspect Ratio" in Graphics Yuzu settings to "Stretch to Window".
-  - Fixes the 3D scene render, but will stretch the HUD.
+  - Fixes the 3D scene render, but will cause the HUD to stretch.
 </br>

-- **Combos** : They are all-in-one mods, don't combine then with unspecified mods, if you don't know what you are doing.
+- **Combos** : They are all-in-one mods, don't combine them with unspecified mods, if you don't know what you are doing.
   - **30/60fps + Dynamic FPS** are a simple Combo of these two mods, into one.
   - **Light pack and Unlimited FPS** : Pack made by HolographicWings, combine Dynamic FPS, 1008p and Disable FSR, it's a minimal pack for a clean experience.
 You can use it with any Graphics other pack, ratio and cheats but it's not recommended.